|AT A GLANCE||PRICING||HEADLINE|

 On our scale from soft to firm, the Casper mattress lands at a medium, which could be another factor in why so many people like it.
 Medium firmness levels accommodate the most people because they’re firm enough to support stomach and back sleepers without causing an unaligned spine, but soft enough to provide pressure relief to side sleepers.
 We think combo sleepers will also enjoy this mattress because it has a quicker response time than other foam beds we have tested out, making it easier for you to switch positions in bed without waking up.

-We don’t, however, recommend this mattress to individuals who weigh over 250 lb.
-It’s nothing about the Casper mattress in particular, we usually say that about all beds that are only constructed with foam.
+For individuals who weigh over 250 lbs, we recommend the Casper Wave Hybrid or the Casper Hybrid.
 The best mattresses to provide adequate support for heavy-set individuals tend to be hybrids because they contain springs that provide extra resistance for the pressure your body is exerting.
-TempurPedic has a hybrid mattress option in their Adapt series we think would be a much better fit.
-We’ll get into that more a little bit later on in the post.

 The TEMPUR-Adapt series includes three models: the TEMPUR-Adapt, the TEMPUR-ProAdapt, and the TEMPUR-LuxeAdapt.
 They all have similar constructions, with the main differences being foam density, cooling technology, a foam or coil base, and mattress thickness.
 So for the sake of simplicity, we’re only going to breakdown the inside of a TEMPUR-Adapt, but you’ll get the gist.